-We submits that this area is one where there is great scope for park owners to adopt practices which are unfair and designed to advantage themselves at the expense of not only the home owners directly involved in a sale, but also others in the park and in other parks.
+ARPQ submits that this area is one where there is great scope for park owners to adopt practices which are unfair and designed to advantage themselves at the expense of not only the home owners directly involved in a sale, but also others in the park and in other parks.

-The key issue we see is that a new site agreement option on the resale of a home provides a clear opportunity to the park owner to both ensure that the income they receive in the form of site rents is increased and at the same time that the inclusions and services they are required to provide are reduced when compared to the site agreement contract that existed previously for the same home.
-Examples include park owners ensuring that new contracts require home owners to pay charges for water usages not previously charged separately and to be responsible for mowing lawns adjacent to their homes where old ones did not.
+The key issue we see is that a new contract option provides a clear opportunity to the park owner to both ensure that the income they receive in the form of site rents is increased and at the same time that the inclusions and services they are required to provide are reduced when compared to the site agreement contract that existed previously for the same home.
+Examples include park owners ensuring that new contracts require home owners to pay charges for water usages and to be responsible for mowing lawns adjacent to their homes where old ones did not.